 As a property investor or landlord, would you ever consider allowing a homeless person to live in one of your houses?
-Today, Rob and Amy discuss Amy’s background in social housing and look back to their first project together which saw a local housing allowance tenant placed, after a time of homelessness, in one of Rob’s properties.
+Today, Rob and Amy discuss Amy’s background in social housing and look back to their first project together which saw a tenant, after a time of homelessness, housed, in one of Rob’s properties.

 Rob: Hello everyone, and welcome to Property Investments UK.
 Today, I’m very excited to introduce you to Amy.
 So Amy, everyone.
 Everyone, Amy.

 Amy: Thank you for having me, Rob.